What is the Best Time to Sleep?

 For an average adult, the seven to nine sleep hours will allow you to have healthy REM and NREM sleep.
 A REM sleep takes 20 – 25 minutes and is longer during the last hours of sleep.
 If you go to bed after 12 am you maybe get more REM sleep and less NREM sleep, or the opposite.
 Both REM and NREM sleep have equal benefits.

 The ideal sleep time period is 10 pm and 6 am.
 In case you must wake up at 5 am., the best time to bed is 9 pm.
 It is also recommended that you will go to bed when you feel tired.
 You may shift the time if it hardly sleeps but should no later than 12 am.

 It is much more beneficial to have sufficient sleep hours per day and keep the same bedtime routine during weekdays and weekends.
 Try to maintain a steady circadian rhythm.
 However, your biological clock will change as you age.

 The Bottom Line

 Many research and studies revealed that sleep is the time to restore and replenish body systems and improve brain functions.
-National Sleep Foundation recommended an average adult should have 7-9 sleep hours in a day.
-That means one-third of a human lifetime spent for sleep.
+The National Sleep Foundation recommended an average adult should have 7 to 9 sleep hours in a day.
+That means one-third of a human lifetime spent on sleep.
 Our body needs time to relax for boosting energy and improving the immune system and metabolism function.
 Our brain exercises during sleep to promote our memory and learning, which can improve performance, concentration, emotion, and personality.
-Elderly tend to have shorter sleep period and need naps during the day.
+Elderly tend to have shorter sleep periods and need naps during the day.